Foods to Eat & Avoid During Cold and Cough for Babies, Toddlers and Kids

 1. Refined Sugar and Sweets

 Too much sugar is not good for anyone, especially for babies and toddlers.
 Hence, sugar and sweets laden with sugar should not be given to a child when he has a cold or cough.

 2. Dry Fruits and Nuts

 Your child may find it hard to chew or swallow dry fruits and nuts if he has a cold or cough.
-There is also a risk of pieces getting stuck in your his throat if he coughs while eating.
+There is also a risk of pieces getting stuck in his throat if he coughs while eating.
 So it’s best not to give dry fruits and nuts.
 However, you can give them in powdered form – add the powder to his milk and porridges when he is sick.

 3. Spicy and Oily Foods